Highly Irresponsible

-Highly Irresponsible is the debut studio album by American hardcore punk band Better Lovers.
+Highly Irresponsible is the debut studio album by American metalcore band Better Lovers.
 It was released on October 25th, 2024 through SharpTone Records.
+It is the second and last release to feature vocalist Greg Puciato.
 The album was self-produced by guitarist Will Putney.

 Background

 After the release of their debut EP God Made Me An Animal in 2023, Better Lovers toured extensively in North America and Europe, but also made time to record and release a pair of singles, "Two Alive Amongst The Dead" and "The Flowering."
 Between those singles, the band confirmed to Revolver Magazine that "they have a whole album’s worth of new songs in the works."
 In January 2024, the band confirmed their debut full-length record would be released later in the year, and unlike God Made Me An Animal, wouldn't be a surprise release - "to do that with the sixteen new songs we’ve written would be unsafe."

 The album was recorded in January and February 2024 at Will Putney's Graphic Nature Audio studio in Belleville, New Jersey.
-Social media posts from the band suggested as many as 17 tracks were recorded during that time, but only 10 were featured on the album.
+Social media posts from the band suggested as many as 17 tracks were recorded during that time, but only 10 were featured on the album, with an additional 2 as bonus tracks.

 Release

 On July 30, 2024, Highly Irresponsible was announced for release on October 25, along with the album art and tracklist.
 The next day, the band released the lead single, "A White Horse Covered In Blood."
 Three more singles followed over the coming months: "Future Myopia" on August 28, "At All Times" on September 25, and "Love As An Act Of Rebellion" on October 22nd.
-The record was be supported with a North American tour with Full of Hell, Gouge Away, Cloakroom and Spy during Fall 2024, the band's second annual Blissmas festival in Buffalo in December, and a United Kingdom tour with Frontierer and Greyhaven in January 2025.
+The record was supported with a North American tour with Full of Hell, Gouge Away, Cloakroom and Spy during Fall 2024, the band's second annual Blissmas festival in Buffalo in December, and a United Kingdom tour with Frontierer and Greyhaven in January 2025.

 A deluxe edition was released on November 13, 2025, with an alternate cover and two new songs: "Don't Forget To Say Please" (which had been released in September as a single) and "The Impossible End".